The Bazaar Voice

 For example, the brand uses UGC in retargeting ads, illustrating how real consumers use Parachute products.
 These ads, such as the right-hand one below, generated a 35% higher click-through rate and a 60% lower cost-per-click than ads that don’t feature UGC like the left-hand one below.

-But Parachute doesn’t limit itself to implementing UGC in digital campaigns alone.
+But Parachute doesn’t limit itself to implementing UGC in digital campaigns.
 The company also features UGC content on an insert card, enclosed in order boxes, that showcases how other buyers have made Parachute products a part of their home — and no doubt inspires consumers to snap some pics of their own and make another purchase.

 user-generated content examples